Vector graphics encode high-level meaning about the shapes that make up a drawing allowing you to manipulate them in higher-level ways.

 Paper.js is an open source vector graphics scripting framework that runs on top of the HTML5 Canvas.
 It offers a clean Scene Graph / Document Object Model and a lot of powerful functionality to create and work with vector graphics and bezier curves, all neatly wrapped up in a well designed, consistent and clean programming interface.

-You can use PaperScript with this site’s code example editor.
+You can also use PaperScript with this site’s code example editor.
 You can tell the editor you are using PaperScript with a special comment:

 // language paperscript.